sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 Apply the knowledge acquired from this tutorial to fix the errors resulting from this messy SAS program.

 Once you've done the exercise **by yourself** you can check the solution inside this other [*SAS program*](/exercises/02_troubleshooting/SAS_tutorial2_solution.sas).

+### Tips to do the exercise

+* **Start from the beginning**

+**Don't be alarmed** if the program has several errors in it.
+Sometimes there is **a single error  at the beginning of your program** that causes the others, too.
+Correcting this one error might fix the rest.
+So **start at the beginning of your program and work down from there**.

+* **Debug your program one step at a time**

+**Remember**: SAS executes programs in **steps**... even if you have an error in a step written in the beginning of your program, SAS will try **to execute all subsequent steps, wasting time and computer resources**.

+Simplify your work: **correct your program one step at a time, before proceeding to the next step**.

+* **Always check the log**

+It is written in technical lingo, that is true, but it is the best resource you have to truly understand how your program executed and to give you first-hand suggestions on debugging.

+Make sure you **check the log even when the program seems to have run correctly** and no error messages appear!

+**Be careful**.
+In the log window usually the error in the code is *underlined*.
+However, sometimes the actual error **is in a different place in your program**, typically in the **preceding line**.

+* **Let formatting help you**

+Whenever you need to check for errors, **the neater the code, the easier it is to spot them**.
+Whenever you are writing code, make sure to follow the standard formatting rules we talked about earlier in this tutorial, and help yourself with SAS Studio's smart feature.

+If you have to check someone else's program or your own, but that you haven't opened in a while, and the code is all messy and badly formatted, **take your time to clean it first**.
+It might seem like a waste of time, but when you'll actually start debugging it, you'll find it to be **way easier than if you left it messy**.

 <a name="sect5"></a>